MicrosoftDocs/powerbi-docs/powerbi-docs/enterprise/service-admin-org-subscription.md

    ![Power BI Pro signup](media/service-admin-org-subscription/power-bi-pro-admins.png)

 1. We run a quick check to see if you need to create a new account.
-Select **Set up account** to continue with the sign up process.
+Select **Set up account** to continue.

    > [!NOTE]
    >If your email address is already in use with another Microsoft service, you can **Sign in** or **Create a new account instead**.
 If you choose to create a new account, continue to the next step.

 1. Complete the **Tell us about yourself** section of the form.
 Select the correct country or region, your selection determines where your data is stored.
 For more information, see [Find the default region for your organization](../admin/service-admin-where-is-my-tenant-located.md#find-the-default-region-for-your-organization).
-The country or region doesn't have to match your physical location, but should match the location for the majority of your users.
+The country or region doesn't have to match your physical location, but should match the location for most of your users.

    ![Tell us about yourself](media/service-admin-org-subscription/tell-about-yourself.png)